FurnPriss/serving-model-ML/README.md

-# Simple Repfit ML Deploy
+# Simple Repfit ML Deployment
 This is a simple ML Deployment using flask microframework.

 ## Getting Started